JAAR91/LeaderBoard/README.md

 That is going to return a the game id to the bottom of the page:
 ![screenshot](./Resources/codeID.png)

-Copy the code to APIhandler.js, on line 4.
+Copy the code to APIhandler.js, on line 4 and remove the lines you just added to the index.js

 ## Run Project